 Pursuit of an MBA is an investment in your future.
 To prepare for this investment, it is important to make sure that you are financially ready to take on the costs associated with attendance.

 By being proactive and making good decisions now, you can ensure manageable loan debt upon graduation.
-For a great resource in providing good financial habits visit Access Group financial literacy program at http://www.accessgroup.org/
+To get you started we have provided two great resources; Access Group financial literacy Program at http://www.accessgroup.org/

 There are ways to limit the amount of education debt you accumulate as a student.
 The easiest way to reduce your overall debt is to reduce your discretionary expenses.
 Living frugal now will benefit you after graduation.
 It is much easier to live like a student when you are a student than to live like a student after you have earned an MBA